ColinLeung-NiloCat/UnityURPUnlitScreenSpaceDecalShader/README.md

 [the camera depth texture]:
     https://docs.unity3d.com/Manual/SL-CameraDepthTexture.html

-Performance
+- #pragma target 3.0 (= atleast OpenGLES3.0) (due to ddx() & ddy())

+Is this shader optimized for mobile?
 -------------------
 This screen space decal shader is SRP batcher compatible, so you can put lots of decals in scene without hurting CPU performance too much(even all decals use different material).
 Also this shader moved all matrix mul() inside the fragment shader to vertex shader, so you can put lots of decals in scene without hurting GPU performance too much, as long as they are thin, small and don't overlap(overdraw).

 System Requirements
 -------------------
-- Unity 2019.1 or later (due to "shader_feature_local"), you can replace to "shader_feature" if you want to use this shader in older unity versions
+- Unity 2019.1 or later (due to "shader_feature_local").
+But you can replace to "shader_feature" if you want to use this shader in older unity versions
-- #pragma target 3.0 (due to ddx() & ddy())

 Implementation Reference
 -------------------